 Find out about the range of volunteer activities, projects and roles currently available in the Manawatu Rangitikei area.

 Find out about opportunities to volunteer as a hut warden in the Ruahine Forest Park.

 The Whanganui area requires volunteers year round to assist with an array of conservation and recreation projects.

 During the "great journey" season (October through April), hut wardens are needed at John Coull Hut in Whanganui National Park.

 There are many ways you can get involved as a volunteer for the Boundary Stream Mainland Island project including locating and monitoring our native birds.

 Help restore the forest and wildlife in Tararua Forest Park with Project Kaka.

 Find out about volunteer opportunities at Pukaha Mount Bruce.

-The Wairarapa Area Office requires volunteers to hut warden at the Totara Flats, Powell, Jumbo, Mitre Flats and Tutuwai huts in the Tararua Forest Park.
+Volunteer as a hut warden for Totara Flats, Powell, Jumbo, Mitre Flats and Tutuwai huts in the Tararua Forest Park.